 No problem on my run home from work yesterday.
 I only got 24k miles out of the OEM Michelins so I think I will just be leaving the winter tyres on all year round from now.

-- Attachments
+Attachments

-- IMG_20180228_164158.jpg (73.36 KiB) Viewed 3008 times
+IMG_20180228_164158.jpg (73.36 KiB) Viewed 3008 times

-- Posts: 1195
+Posts: 1195

-- Joined: Tue Sep 27, 2011 5:00 pm
+Joined: Tue Sep 27, 2011 5:00 pm

-- Location: North Yorkshire
+Location: North Yorkshire

-- Has thanked: 646 times
+Has thanked: 646 times

-- Been thanked: 214 times
+Been thanked: 214 times

 Re: praising snow tyres

-My mate has snow tyres on his Volvo V70 leaves them on all year roundsprintster wrote: ↑Thu Mar 01, 2018 2:50 pm No problem on my run home from work yesterday.
+sprintster wrote: Thu Mar 01, 2018 2:50 pm No problem on my run home from work yesterday.
 I only got 24k miles out of the OEM Michelins so I think I will just be leaving the winter tyres on all year round from now.

-That's a nice looking motor what is it?
+That's a nice looking motor what is it?🤔

 Re: praising snow tyres

-This is the time of year when I go Haaa Haaa in true Nelson Munce style at all those that think our car is too big france 13 098 by herman munster, on Flickr
+This is the time of year when I go Haaa Haaa in true Nelson Munce style at all those that think our car is too big Imagefrance 13 098 by herman munster, on Flickr

 The secret of a long life is knowing when its time to go.